BetterDiscord/docs/docs/api/bdapi.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-key|string|Key of the data to load.
+key|string|Key of the data to load

 **Returns:** `any` - The stored data
 ___

 ### getInternalInstance <span class="deprecated">Deprecated</span>
-Get the internal react data of a specified node.
+Gets the internal React data of a specified node.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-node|HTMLElement|Node to get the react data from
+node|HTMLElement|Node to get the internal React data from.

 **Returns:** `object` - Either the found data or `undefined`
 ___